Joe Bonamassa's "Keeping the Blues Alive at Sea" 2020 Mediterranean Cruise

-Joe Bonamassa October 2018 UK Tour
+Joe Bonamassa April/May 2020 UK Tour

 Bonamassa’s tour schedule consistently hovers at around 150 shows worldwide each year, and a heaping handful of markedly diverse side projects keep him thinking outside the box and flexing every musical muscle he’s got.
-He founded and continues to oversee the non-profit Keeping the Blues Alive Foundation to promote the heritage of the blues to the next generation, fund music scholarships, and supplement the loss of music education in public schools.
+He founded and continues to oversee the non-profit “Keeping the Blues Alive Foundation” to promote the heritage of the blues to the next generation, fund music scholarships, and supplement the loss of music education in public schools.
 There’s a case to be made that Joe Bonamassa, like another star who shared the same initials, is the hardest working man in show business.

-In addition to live performances, 2014 marked four major projects: a live DVD/Blu-ray plus 2-disc companion CD from the neo-funk/jazz combo Rock Candy Funk Party which was filmed over three nights at the legendary Iridium Jazz Club in New York City; a live CD/DVD/Blu-ray with singer Beth Hart filmed at Amsterdam’s famed Carre Theatre last summer; and a 4-disc CD package of Tour De Force: Live In London, Bonamassa’s career retrospective recorded and filmed at concerts at four iconic London venues.
+In addition to live performances, 2014 marked four major projects: a live DVD/Blu-ray plus 2-disc companion CD from the neo-funk/jazz combo Rock Candy Funk Party which was filmed over three nights at the legendary Iridium Jazz Club in New York City; a live CD/DVD/Blu-ray with singer Beth Hart filmed at Amsterdam’s famed Carre Theatre last summer; and a 4-disc CD package of “Tour De Force: Live In London,” Bonamassa’s career retrospective recorded and filmed at concerts at four iconic London venues.
 (DVD/Blu-rays were released in 2013.)
-To cap off the year, he’ll release Different Shades of Blue, his first studio album in two years and the first of his career to feature all original material.
-“Sometimes journalists just shake their heads, and ask me ‘Isn’t it risky?’” says Joe.
+To cap off the year, he released “Different Shades of Blue,” his first studio album in two years and the first of his career to feature all original material.
+“Sometimes journalists just shake their heads and ask me ‘Isn’t it risky?’” says Joe.
 “I say why not do it?
 Why play it safe?
 I want to diversify, not just always have it be business as usual.”

 Reviewing 2011’s Dust Bowl, Premier Guitar wrote, “Over time, Bonamassa has created his own universe that no longer has much to do with what we think of as traditional blues.
 It’s movie music for your mind with astonishingly great guitar playing.”
-Regarding Bonamassa’s 2012 album Driving Towards The Daylight (with guests including Aerosmith’s Brad Whitford), Guitar World called him the “roots-based six-string’s new king of pyromania.”
+Regarding Bonamassa’s 2012 album “Driving Towards The Daylight” (with guests including Aerosmith’s Brad Whitford), Guitar World called him the “roots-based six-string’s new king of pyromania.”
 Rolling Stone wrote, “His exacting singing blends with fiery symphonic playing.”
-In a review for the 2012 CD/DVD Joe Bonamassa: Beacon Theatre - Live From New York, the Seattle Post-Intelligencer said, “He makes every note matter and resonate emotionally.
+In a review for the 2012 CD/DVD Joe Bonamassa: “Beacon Theatre - Live From New York,” the Seattle Post-Intelligencer said, “He makes every note matter and resonate emotionally.
 Indeed, he is one of the finest musicians in the business today.”

-The package, which follows up last year’s debut album We Want Groove, includes a 30-minute documentary and an exclusive live companion double CD featuring over 100 minutes of music.
+The package, which follows up 2013’s debut album “We Want Groove,” includes a 30-minute documentary and an exclusive live companion double CD featuring over 100 minutes of music.
 It includes eight live renditions of original tracks that mash up funk, jazz, and rock with virtuoso musicianship, as well as four cover songs.
-The band is making their late-night television debut on CONAN in support of it; a selection of songs from the DVD debuted on a November episode of PBS’ popular music performance series “Front & Center.”
+The band is making their late-night television debut on “Conan” in support of it; a selection of songs from the DVD debuted on a November episode of PBS’ popular music performance series “Front & Center.”

 Next up is the CD/DVD/Blu-ray of Bonamassa and blues-rock vocal diva Beth Hart’s live performance at Amsterdam’s famed Carre Theatre, filmed in the summer of 2013.
-The duo toured in support of their Grammy-nominated sophomore album Seesaw, which reprises the powerful dual chemistry they generated on 2011’s Don’t Explain, a collection of ten soul and blues covers that both honors and rethinks the original recordings; classics made famous by artists including Billie Holiday, Etta James, Tom Waits, Ray Charles, Delaney & Bonnie, Bill Withers, & Aretha Franklin.
+The duo toured in support of their Grammy-nominated sophomore album Seesaw, which reprises the powerful dual chemistry they generated on 2011’s “Don’t Explain,” a collection of ten soul and blues covers that both honors and rethinks the original recordings; classics made famous by artists including Billie Holiday, Etta James, Tom Waits, Ray Charles, Delaney & Bonnie, Bill Withers, and Aretha Franklin.

 While Bonamassa is always stretching creatively and looking forward, he also celebrated his story so far in a major way last year.
 He performed concerts that were recorded and filmed at each of the four London venues at which he had previously played, from the smallest on up: The Borderline, Shepherd’s Bush Empire, HMV Hammersmith Apollo, and The Royal Albert Hall.
 Each show featured a different configuration of the band, and a different selection of songs from Bonamassa’s extensive catalogue—nothing was repeated.
-In late 2013, J&R Adventures released Tour De Force - Live in London, 4 DVDs and 4 Blu-rays from each of the four concerts.
-The companion audio CDs – over nine hours of live material – will be released in 2014.
+In late 2013, J&R Adventures released “Tour De Force - Live in London,” 4 DVDs and 4 Blu-rays from each of the four concerts.
+The companion audio CDs – over nine hours of live material – were released in 2014.

-On September 23 2014, Different Shades of Blue was released featuring all-new, all-original material.
+On September 23, 2014, “Different Shades of Blue” was released and featured all-new, all-original material.
 To prepare for the record, Bonamassa took 2013 off from releasing any new studio material, a rarity in the tireless bluesman’s career, and instead spent time in Nashville writing with Jonathan Cain (Journey), James House (Diamond Rio, Dwight Yoakam, Martina McBride) and Jerry Flowers (Keith Urban).
 The result is a record with more of an experimental edge than previous Bonamassa records.
 It’s a blues record that explores the outer reaches and different sounds that shape the genre.

 “It’s been a while since I’ve been involved in the writing on an entire album.
 I wanted to make a completely original blues album,” said Bonamassa.
-“I’ve try to push myself to make everything I do better than the last project.
+“I’ve tried to push myself to make everything I do better than the last project.
 I owe it to the fans to give them an original record after all these years.”

-His hard work is being rewarded: MOJO gave Different Shades of Blue a 4-star review and called it the guitarists’ “most cohesive and satisfying artistic statement yet.”
+His hard work is being rewarded: MOJO gave “Different Shades of Blue” a 4-star review and called it the guitarists’ “most cohesive and satisfying artistic statement yet.”
 Uncut echoed that statement - “the best yet and then some from an artist whose vision continues to expand with every release.”